Home » Blog » What to Do If You Sent Money to a Scammer (UK)

 Watch for recovery scams

-Be careful of anyone claiming they can recover your money for an upfront fee.
-Scammers often target people again after a loss.
+Be wary of anyone who contacts you claiming they can recover your money for a fee.
+Scammers often target people again after the first loss.

 Want printable scam-safety checklists at home?